 – Meanwhile, place sugar and water in a larger bowl and whisk until sugar dissolves.
 Add the yeast and let sit until it begins to bubble.
 Add the oil mixture and emulsify.
 Add flour and cornmeal, then knead it into a ball, cover with a towel and let sit again until it doubles in size.
 Pat it down, knead back into a ball form, cover with a towel and let it rise again.

 – Divide dough into two balls and roll to fit your baking pans.
-We only have rectangular sheets, so we had a rectangular pizza!
+I only have rectangular sheets, so I had a rectangular pizza!
 Round or rectangular, it all [luckily] tastes the same!
 Place rolled dough onto two well oiled baking pans and set aside until needed.

 2 Tbl Toasted sesame oil